tbleicher/sketchup-react-demo/docs/create_react_app.md

 ## Next steps

 We have a working setup with React running inside the HtmlDialog window.
 React doesn't do much yet and we have not set up any form of interaction with SketchUp.
-It would also be nice to have a simple command that could deploy updated React files locally to the `Plugins` folder or create a new `*.rbz` extension bundle.
+It would also be nice to have a simple command that could deploy updated React files locally to the `Plugins` folder or even create a new `*.rbz` extension bundle.

 We will address these in the next parts of this tutorial.